MicrosoftDocs/sql-docs/docs/t-sql/statements/create-external-data-source-transact-sql.md

 ## Examples: SQL Data Warehouse

-### G. Create external data source to reference Azure Data Lake Store Gen 1
+### H. Create external data source to reference Azure Data Lake Store Gen 1

 Azure Data lake Store connectivity is based on your ADLS URI and your Azure Active directory Application's service principle.
 Documentation for creating this application can be found at[Data lake store authentication using Active Directory][azure_ad[].